PlayFab/thundernetes/docs/quickstart.md

 You can use a variety of options to run Kubernetes locally, either [kind](https://kind.sigs.k8s.io/) or [k3d](https://k3d.io/) or [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
 In this guide, we will use [kind](https://kind.sigs.k8s.io/).

-- Kind requires Docker, so make sure you have it up and running.
+* Kind requires Docker, so make sure you have it up and running.
 You can find [Docker for Windows here](https://docs.docker.com/desktop/windows/install/)
-- Install kind using the instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
+* Install kind using the instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
-- Create a "kind-config.yaml" file to configure the cluster, using the following contents.
+* Create a "kind-config.yaml" file to configure the cluster, using the contents listed below.

 Special attention is needed on the ports you will forward (the "containerPort" listed below).
-First of all, you need to expose port 5000 since this is the port used by the thundernetes API server.
+First of all, you need to expose port 5000 since this is the port used by the thundernetes API service.
 You will use this port to do game server allocations.
 After that, you can optionally specify ports to test your game server by sending traffic to it.
 Thundernetes dynamically allocates ports for your game server, ranging from 10000 to 50000.
-Port assignment from this range is sequentiall.
+Port assignment from this range is sequential.
 For example, if you use two game servers with each one having a single port, the first game server port will be mapped to port 10000 and the second will be mapped to port 10001.
 Be aware that if you scale down your GameServerBuild and scale it up again, you probably will not get the same port.
 Consequently, pay special attention to the ports that you will use in your kind configuration.

 Save this content to a file called `kind-config.yaml`.